penteler/aex/fyt.md

 Logical operators `and` (`&&`), `or` (`||`-pipe) `not` (`!` bang)
 ```
     age = 25
-    is_imigrant = False
+    is_immigrant = False
-    if age >= 18 and not is_imigrant:	#and operator is used when we want both of the conditions to
+    if age >= 18 and not is_immigrant:	#and operator is used when we want both of the conditions to
 #be true and not inverts the value from true to false
 					#>= is a relational operator and it returns a boolean
 					#it turns out to be true in this case because 18<25